Gull-wing door: Design challenges

 Other disadvantages of the system were not so easy to address.
-For example, the gull-wing design for a convertible version of the car is not possible, as the hinges would be removed with the roof, and standard doors would be needed for a convertible.
-Mercedes did so when replacing the gullwing coupe altogether with the 300SL roadster in 1958.
+For example, the gull-wing design for a convertible version of a car is not possible, as the hinges would be removed with the roof, and standard doors would be needed for a convertible.
+Mercedes did so when replacing the gullwing coupe altogether with the 300SL roadster for 1958.
 It was never a concern for DeLorean, since no convertible version was ever planned.

 Sealing the car against water leaks and snow intrusion is more difficult because of the shape and movement path of the door itself.

 List of models

 This is a (partial) list of cars with gull-wing doors: